liangyupu/DIMTDA/README.md

 @inproceedings{
 liang2024document,
-title={Document Image Machine Translation with Dynamic Multi-pre-trained Models Assembling}, author={Yupu Liang and Yaping Zhang and Cong MA and Zhiyang Zhang and Yang Zhao and Lu Xiang and Chengqing Zong and Yu Zhou}, booktitle={2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics}, year={2024}, url={https://openreview.net/forum?id=XH2TgKlXWv}
+title={Document Image Machine Translation with Dynamic Multi-pre-trained Models Assembling}, author={Yupu Liang and Yaping Zhang and Cong Ma and Zhiyang Zhang and Yang Zhao and Lu Xiang and Chengqing Zong and Yu Zhou}, booktitle={2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics}, year={2024}, url={https://openreview.net/forum?id=XH2TgKlXWv}